Ratilal Borisagar: Recognition

 Borisagar's Marak Marak received the Jyotindra Dave Humour Prize in 1978, in addition to second prize from the Gujarat Sahitya Akademi.
 His Anandlok and Enjoygraphy have also received Gujarat Sahitya Akademi prizes.
 Enjoygraphy also received the Ghanshyamdas Sharaf Sarvottam Sahitya award in 1997.
 He received the Dhanji Kanji Gandhi Suvarna Chandrak in 2002, the Chandrakant Anjaria Memorial Trust Education Award in 2003, the Kavi Dahyabhai Patel Sahityaratna Suvarna Chandrak in 2011, and the Sachchidanand Samman in 2011.
 In 2019, Borisagar received the Sahitya Akademi Award for his essay collection Mojma Revu Re.
+He was awarded the 2026 Padma Shri for his contribution in the field of literature and education.